Hannah-Aji/Hannah-Aji/README.md

-🔭 Modeling and Simulation engineer. - Combines Mathematics and physics.
+🔭 Modeling and Simulation engineer.

 ### Professional Competencies and Expertise